peacock0803sz/pycon-us-2022-slides/pycon-us-2022.md

 # Why do I talk about typing?

-- It's been five years since typing appeared
+- It's been 7 years since typing appeared
     - In Python 3.5, at 2015
-- Several big PEPs were adopted and updated over the years
+- Many big PEPs were adopted and updated over the years
 - Even now, I think many people **don't know where to start**
     - Because there is little coherent information